ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Discussion

 \subsection{Limitations}

 \begin{itemize}[leftmargin=2em] \item \textbf{Computational cost:} Each forward pass is $O(NV)$ per data point.
 While the forward pass has been vectorized via batch distance computation, the backward pass remains sequential.
 This makes ArrowFlow approximately 10$\times$ slower than an equivalently-sized MLP per training iteration. \item \textbf{Information loss:} The argsort encoding discards magnitude information.
 Polynomial expansion mitigates but does not eliminate this, and introduces a robustness trade-off. \item \textbf{Scaling gap:} On larger datasets, ArrowFlow lags behind gradient-based methods.
 On MNIST (Section~\ref{sec:mnist-pca}), best ArrowFlow achieves 9.1\% vs.\ MLP's 4.2\%---a persistent $\sim$5pp gap.
-However, the gap narrows with wider architectures and has not plateaued, suggesting capacity rather than the learning principle is the bottleneck. \item \textbf{Natively ordinal data:} ArrowFlow's whole-permutation distance is too holistic when only local ordinal features are predictive (Sushi experiment, Section~\ref{sec:sushi}). \item \textbf{Rank-transform baseline:} On gene expression data (Section~\ref{sec:gene}), SVM on rank-transformed features achieves comparable or better batch-effect robustness than ArrowFlow native.
+However, the gap narrows with wider architectures and has not plateaued, suggesting limited capacity is at least one bottleneck (though not necessarily the only one). \item \textbf{Natively ordinal data:} ArrowFlow's whole-permutation distance is too holistic when only local ordinal features are predictive (Sushi experiment, Section~\ref{sec:sushi}). \item \textbf{Rank-transform baseline:} On gene expression data (Section~\ref{sec:gene}), SVM on rank-transformed features achieves comparable or better batch-effect robustness than ArrowFlow native.
 The robustness advantage belongs to the ordinal representation principle, not to ArrowFlow specifically---though ArrowFlow provides this guarantee architecturally rather than as a preprocessing choice. \item \textbf{Hybrid architecture failure:} The tensor$\to$sort interface (Section~\ref{sec:hybrid}) destroys continuous representations via argsort discretization, preventing effective hybrid architectures. \item \textbf{Slow convergence:} The permutation-matrix accumulation makes conservative updates, requiring 200--500 iterations vs.\ $\sim$50 epochs for gradient-based methods. \end{itemize}